| John Bosman | 232 words

 Does this article mean I need a different policy?

-The value of this article is not that it turns you into an insurance technician.
-The value is that it gives you a cleaner way to look at auto insurance before the decision becomes rushed.
+The value of this article is that it gives you a cleaner way to look at auto insurance before the decision becomes rushed.
 A better question asked early can prevent a frustrating answer later.